Over here we talked about how many carbs to work towards eating every day.

 Breakfast: Roasted Nut Muesli – add 1/4 cup whole oats – approx. 30 g

 Lunch: Chicken Carbonara Pasta – served with 1/2 cup pasta – approx. 30 g

 Dinner: Spicy Beef Fajitas with actual fajita bread – approx. 30 g

 Snacks: Greek yogurt with berries 15 g, cottage cheese with half a pear 15 g.

 Based off the meals and snacks in these moderate low carb menus, the total daily carbs is around: 120 g per day.

-What you will notice is that as soon as you add the breads, pastas, rice, and noodles, the carb count goes up quite a bit.
-These are generally the foods that will increase blood sugar the most – high carb foods – and these are the foods we recommend you try decreasing or eliminating.
+Bread, pasta, rice, noodles, crackers and potatoes are generally the foods that will increase blood sugar the most – high carb foods – and as suggested earlier, these are the foods we recommend you try decreasing or eliminating altogether.

-It’s much easier than you think to put a low carb diet into practice – just start with one meal and work from there.
+It’s much easier than you think to put a low carb diet into practice – just start with one meal and work your way from there.

 Or, you could consider joining us a a the VIP Member